joakimremler/YRGO_docker/README.md

     $ docker exec -it `CONTAINER ID` bash

 You are now inside your container.
-You can now see the output from the loop that is running with:
+You can see the output from the loop that is running with:

     $ cat logfile.log